 Whether you’re a pilot or aviation enthusiast, there are some amazing films with airplanes, from older sometimes forgotten classics to new blockbuster releases.

-The 23 Best Aviation Movies About Airplanes
+The 24 Best Movies About Aviation and Airplanes

 1. Top Gun (1986)

 While waiting for the new Top Gun to be released, why not rewatch the original film (for the 101st time)?

 Prepare to feel the need for speed!
 Top Gun takes you on an exhilarating ride with Tom Cruise as a hotshot fighter pilot aiming to be the best of the best.
 This high-octane film showcases intense aerial combat sequences, a killer soundtrack, and enough macho swagger to make Maverick a household name.

 The film is about an elite group of naval aviators or ‘Top Guns’ at a US Navy Fighter Weapons School.
 Cruise plays the role of ‘Maverick,’ and Kelly McGill is playing Charlotte, who is assigned to instruct him.
 Will he be able to overcome his recklessness and live up to his potential?
 Watch and find out!

 This epic war film stars Ben Affleck, Josh Hartnett, Kate Beckinsale, Cuba Gooding Jr., Jon Vought, and Alec Baldwin, to name just some of the actors involved in this blockbuster.

 Experience the events leading up to and following the infamous attack on Pearl Harbor through the eyes of fictional characters and real-life heroes.
 This epic war drama intertwines romance, action, and historical events, showcasing the bravery of pilots and the devastating impact of war on both personal lives and global history.